anuvyklack/pretty-fold.nvim/README.md

 I personally don't want to learn a new key combination to open fold preview.
 So I tried to create something that would feel natural.

-The preview open can be mapped to `h` or `l` key.
-This key will be work as usual until you move cursor somewhere inside folded region.
-Then on first press on this key, the preview floating window will be opened.
-On second press fold will be opened and preview will be closed.
+With default keybindings the `h` and `l` are utilised.
+On first press of `h` key, if cursor is somewhere inside closed folded region, the preview will be shown.
+On second press the preview will be closed and fold will be opened.
+The `l` key, with opened preview, will close it and open fold.
+In all other cases this keys will working as usual.

 A preview window also will be closed on any cursor move, changing mode, or buffer leaving.